Saudi Arabia

 Duration of the tax incentives

-• The tax incentives are applicable to the qualifying activities for renewable Thirty (30) years, starting from the date of obtaining the RHQ license to carry out the qualifying activities.
+• The tax incentives are applicable to the qualifying activities for renewable 30 years, starting from the date of obtaining the RHQ licence to carry out the qualifying activities.

 • The tax incentives shall expire on the earlier of:

-• The entity cease to be qualified as an RHQ for whatsoever reason.
+• The entity ceasing to be qualified as an RHQ for whatsoever reason.

 Amendments to Zakat and Income Tax By-Laws

-His Excellency the Minister of Finance has approved the amendments to Zakat and Income Tax By-laws which have been published in the Official Gazette (Umm AlQura) on 27/2/1445 AH corresponding to September 12, 2023 and became in effect from that date.
+His Excellency the Minister of Finance has approved the amendments to Zakat and Income Tax By-Laws, which have been published in the Official Gazette (Umm AlQura) on 12 September 2023 and entered into effect from that date.

 The importance of these amendments arises from their extended impact on non-resident taxpayers in Saudi with respect to their income derived from a source in Saudi, particularly through related parties and branches of foreign companies.